fumes/fumes.jekyll/readme.md

 ##what?^#@
 _Fumes is an online photography magazine broadcasting human interest stories mainly from south east asia._
+_Fumes project was started by two photographers.
+A metaphor to play with, delivering ideas via images._
+_Fumes is now refactored.
+Articles are structured as `photographer`/`curator`   symbiotic relationships.
+This hopefully will bloom greener fumes soon..._

 ## Structure